 After the completion of this offering, we will be a "foreign private issuer" under the federal securities laws of the United States and the NASDAQ Global Market listing standards.
 Under the federal securities laws of the United States, foreign private issuers are subject to different disclosure requirements than U.S.-domiciled registrants.
 We intend to take all actions necessary for us to maintain compliance as a foreign private issuer under the applicable corporate governance requirements of the Sarbanes-Oxley Act, the rules adopted by the SEC and the NASDAQ Global Market listing standards.
 Under SEC rules and the NASDAQ Global Market listing standards, a foreign private issuer is subject to less stringent corporate governance requirements.
 Subject to certain exceptions, the SEC, the New York Stock Exchange and NASDAQ Global Market permit a foreign private issuer to follow its home country practice in lieu of their respective rules and listing standards.
 We currently intend to rely on the home country practices that will exempt us from (1) having a majority of the board be independent; (2) having a compensation committee or a nominating and corporate governance committee consisting entirely of independent directors; or (3) having regularly scheduled executive sessions with only independent directors each year.
 We may also seek to rely on additional home country practice exemptions from time to time after we become a public company.
-See "Risk Factors-Risks Relating to Our Corporate Structure and Governance-As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the requirements of Nasdaq Stock Market Rules.
-These practices may afford fewer protection to shareholders than they would enjoy if we complied fully with the Nasdaq Stock Market Rules.
+See "Risk Factors- Risks Relating to Our Corporate Structure and Governance-As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the requirements of Nasdaq Stock Market Rules."